ocean-transport/guides/cloud_storage.md

 Leave all other settings as the defaults.

 ## Create Service Account
 Go to `IAM & Admin` and create a new service account.
 For now you only need to give it a name and a description.
 Leave the other things like they are.
-Copy the generated email, which will be something like `name@pangeo-181919.iam.gserviceaccount.com`
+Copy the generated email, which will be something like `name@pangeo-181919.iam.gserviceaccount.com`.
+> I think there is a way to set permissions (the next step) directly here now, but I have not figured out how to do that.

 Now navigate back to your bucket, click the `Permissions` tab, add a member and past the email from above.
 Choose `Storage Admin` (you might have to search for it) as the Role.